rmartinsanta/WebGoat/README.md

 docker build -f Dockerfile . -t webgoat/webgoat
 ```

-Now we are ready to run the project.
+Now we are ready to run the projec.
 WebGoat is using Spring Boot.

 ```Shell
 # On Linux/Mac: